Finder makes money from featured partners, but editorial opinions are our own.

 • Parking tickets and other speeding fines

-You may be able to claim vehicle and/or travel expenses if you fall into the following situations:
+You may be able to claim vehicle and/or travel expenses in the following situations:

 • The cost of travelling between two separate work places